tekknolagi/tekknolagi.github.com/_posts/2012-09-16-on-moonlight-escapades.md

 I whispered down to Leah, Sophia, and Nick, relaying my discovery.
 We all agreed that I should go over to my parents' room and softly knock until they opened our balcony door to let me in.
 I did so, and the conversation with my sleepy mother went something like this:

-Mom: (rubbing her eyes sleepily) What... how did you get up here?
+Mom: (rubbing her eyes sleepily) What... how did you get up here?<br />
 Me: Don't worry about it.
-Can I go and let everyone else in?
+Can I go and let everyone else in?<br />
-Mom: (still rubbing her eyes) Sure... but what time is it?
+Mom: (still rubbing her eyes) Sure... but what time is it?<br />
 Me: Eh, roughly midnight.
 Not sure exactly.
 I don't have a watch on and everybody's phones are inside.
 I'm going to go downstairs and let people in now.
-Thanks!
+Thanks!<br />
 Mom: ...alright, I'm going back to bed.

 She yawned, and walked back into her room.
 Everybody was relieved that we didn't have to spend the night outside, and everything went better than expected.